commtech/fscc-windows/README.md

 ##### Changing Register Values
 The FSCC driver is a swiss army knife of sorts with communication.
-It can handle many different situations if configured correctly.
+It can handle many different situations, if configured correctly.
 Typically to configure it to handle your specific situation you need to modify the card's register values.

 _For a complete listing of all of the configuration options please see the manual._

-There are multiple ways of modifying the card's registers varying from using the Windows API to an FSCC specific API.
+There are multiple ways of modifying the card's registers, varying from using the Windows API to an FSCC specific API.
 Following are a few methods you can use.

 In HDLC mode some settings are fixed at certain values.
-If you are in HDLC mode and after setting/getting your registers some bits don't look correct then they are likely fixed.
+If you are in HDLC mode and after setting/getting your registers some bits don't look correct, then they are likely fixed.
 A complete list of the fixed values can be found in the CCR0 section of the manual.